-Applications for the IHS Conference & Research Grant are accepted on a rolling basis, and must be submitted online at least four weeks before your activity.
+Applications for the IHS Conference & Research Grant are accepted on a rolling basis, and must be submitted online, preferably three to four weeks before your event or activity.
 Applications should be submitted through your existing IHS account.
 You may save your application and return later to submit it.
 (If you have previously participated in an IHS academic program or discussed your academic career with a member of IHS staff, please apply through the Hayek Fund for Scholars.)

 Your completed Conference & Research Grant application must include the following items:

 - A completed online application form

 - An itemized list of expenses

 For those seeking the scholarship for career development you will also need: